-- The MMU recommends the creation of a mechanism to permit a direct comparison, or competition, between transmission and generation alternatives, including which alternative is less costly and who bears the risks associated with each alternative.
+- The MMU recommends the creation of a mechanism to permit a direct comparison, or competition, between transmission and generation alternatives.
+There is no mechanism to evaluate whether the generation or transmission alternative is less costly or who bears the risks associated with each alternative.
 (Priority: Low.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that rules be implemented to permit competition to provide financing for transmission projects.
+First reported 2013.) - The MMU recommends that rules be implemented to permit competition to provide financing of transmission projects.
 This competition could reduce the cost of capital for transmission projects and significantly reduce total costs to customers.
 (Priority: Low.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that the question of whether Capacity Injection Rights (CIRs) should persist after the retirement of a unit be addressed.
-Even if the treatment of CIRs remains unchanged, the rules need to ensure that incumbents cannot exploit control of

-- CIRs to block or postpone entry of competitors.19 (Priority: Low.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends outsourcing interconnection studies to an independent party to avoid potential conflicts of interest.
+First reported 2013.) - The MMU recommends that the question of whether Capacity Injection Rights (CIRs) should persist after the retirement of a unit be addressed.
+Even if the treatment of CIRs remains unchanged, the rules need to ensure that incumbents cannot exploit control of CIRs to block or postpone entry of competitors.
+(Priority: Low.
+First reported 2013.) - The MMU recommends outsourcing interconnection studies to an independent party to avoid potential conflicts of interest.
 Currently, these studies are performed by incumbent transmission owners under PJM's direction.
-This creates potential conflicts of interest, particularly when transmission owners are vertically integrated and the owner of transmission also owns generation.
+This creates potential conflicts of interest, particularly

+- when transmission owners are vertically integrated and the owner of transmission also owns generation.
 (Priority: Low.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends improvements in queue management including that PJM establish a review process to ensure that projects are removed from the queue if they are not viable, as well as a process to allow commercially viable projects to advance in the queue ahead of projects which have failed to make progress, subject to rules to prevent gaming.
+First reported 2013.) - The MMU recommends improvements in queue management including that PJM establish a review process to ensure that projects are removed from the queue if they are not viable, as well as a process to allow commercially viable projects to advance in the queue ahead of projects which have failed to make progress, subject to rules to prevent gaming.
 (Priority: Medium.
-First reported 2013.
-Status: Not Adopted.) - The MMU recommends an analysis of the study phase of PJM's transmission planning to reduce the need for postponements of study results, to decrease study completion times, and to improve the likelihood that a project at a given phase in the study process will successfully go into service.
+First reported 2013.) - The MMU recommends an analysis of the study phase of PJM's transmission planning to reduce the need for postponements of study results, to decrease study completion times, and to improve the likelihood that a project at a given phase in the study process will successfully go into service.
 (Priority: Medium.
-First reported Q1, 2014.
-Status: Not adopted.) - The MMU recommends that PJM establish fair terms of access to rights of way and property, such as at substations, in order to permit competition between incumbent transmission providers and nonincumbent providers.
-(Priority: Medium.
-New recommendation.
-Status: Not adopted.) - The MMU recommends that PJM reevaluate transmission outage tickets when the outage is rescheduled.
-(Priority: Low.
-New recommendation.
-Status: Not adopted.)
+First reported Q1, 2014.)